GDRX Logo

 Some men can achieve an erection but are unable to keep it long enough to complete sexual activity.
 This can result in frustration, embarrassment, and decreased sexual satisfaction for both partners.

-Although less common, some men with ED may experience delayed ejaculation or Premature Ejaculation (PE).
+Although less common, some men with ED may experience Delayed Ejaculation (DE) or Premature Ejaculation (PE).
 These issues can affect the overall sexual experience and may be linked to underlying erectile problems.

 Healthy men usually have regular morning erections, which are spontaneous and not related to sexual thoughts.
 A sudden absence of these erections may signal a hormonal or blood flow issue, both of which are linked to ED.